Big City Family Fun

 Dominique Ansel Bakery

 This bakery in Soho in SoHo ( South of Houston) is famous for the cronut.
 It’s a cross between a donut and a croissant.
 Our group didn’t like it since it’s way too sweet.
-Order its other croissants and baked goods instead and ignore the sometimes snotty counter help.
+Order its other croissants and baked goods instead.

 Balthazar